Boston

 Do I need a casket for a cremation service in Boston?

 No, there is no requirement (or law) in Massachusetts that stipulates a casket is required for a cremation service.
 Simple cremation is usually conducted using a simple reinforced cardboard container.
-It is, however, possible to rent a casket if you wish to have a service before the cremation.
+However, renting a casket is possible if you wish to have a service before the cremation.
 This will help you save on funeral costs, as caskets can be a significant expense for a traditional funeral and burial.

-If you have a complaint against a funeral director or a funeral establishment you should attempt to resolve your complaint directly with the funeral home concerned.
-If you do not manage to reach a satisfactory resolution, then you can contact the Division of Professional Licensure (DPL), which is the agency within the Office of Consumer Affairs and Business Regulation that licenses funeral homes.
+If you have a complaint against a funeral director or an establishment, you should attempt to resolve it directly with the funeral home concerned.
+Suppose you do not manage to reach a satisfactory resolution.
+In that case, you can contact the Division of Professional Licensure (DPL), which is the agency within the Office of Consumer Affairs and Business Regulation that licenses funeral homes.

 DPL, 1000 Washington Street, Suite 710, Boston, Massachusetts, 02118 (617) 727-7406

-There are also a couple of consumer groups that aim to educate and support local people about their rights and options in the purchase of funeral products and services.
+A couple of consumer groups also aim to educate and support local people about their rights and options in purchasing funeral products and services.
 You can contact the groups below for further local information:

 Funeral Consumers Alliance of Eastern Massachusetts (FCAEM), 66 Marlborough Street